Level 3 Communications (LVLT) Q1 2017 Results - Earnings Call Transcript

 Frank Garreth Louthan - Raymond James & Associates, Inc.

 Great.
 Thank you.
-Could you comment on your customer base, have you any conversation with customers about what their possible reaction might be to tax reform or repatriation and their propensity to invest in growth, do you think that will be a positive for your base business?
+Could you comment on your customer base?
+Have you had any conversation with customers about what their possible reaction might be to tax reform or repatriation and their propensity to invest and grow?
+Do you think that would be a positive for your base business?

 Sunit S. Patel - Level 3 Communications, Inc.

-I mean, we haven't specifically talked about tax reform, but I think really the two key tenants, one is repatriation of cash and lowering of income taxes for corporations are both very positive things for companies and won't surprise me if that drove to more investment obviously, and till it actually is tangible and gets through, nobody is really going to change their spending plans per se, but there is certainly excitement and buzz around it.
+I mean, we haven't specifically talked about tax reform, but I think clearly the two key tenets, one is repatriation of cash and lowering of income taxes for corporations are both very positive things for companies and won't surprise me if that drove to more investment obviously.
+And till it actually is tangible and gets through, nobody is really going to change their spending plans per se, but there is certainly excitement and buzz around it.

 Jeffrey K. Storey - Level 3 Communications, Inc.